TiPlayer/ucore-driver/README.md

 ==========

 ##Current Progress
 Working on Linux Driver Support
 PLEASE SEE README.i386 first.
+More Information about mod-hello please see readme_driver.md

 ##Quick Try
  1. download or clone ucore plus source code